shaoguangcheng/DeepNet/README.md

 Platform
 ===========
-This code is only test on Linux mint 16 64-bit.
+This code is only test on Linux mint-16 64-bit.

 Contact
 ===========